-The purpose of this scenario is to practice (a) assessment and care for a pediatric patient in respiratory distress, and (b) effective communication and efficient teamwork skills, such as those defined in crew resource management programs and the Agency for Healthcare Research and Quality's (AHRQ's) TeamSTEPPS® program.
-For more details, refer to the "Facilitator Notes" on page 16.
+The purpose of this scenario is to practice (a) assessment and care for a pediatric patient in respiratory distress, and (b) effective communication and efficient teamwork skills, such as those defined in crew resource management programs and the Agency for Healthcare Research and Quality's (AHRQ's) TeamSTEPPS[®] program.
+For more details, refer to the "Facilitator Notes" on page 15.

-An infant simulator with endotracheal tube (ETT) intubation capability should be used to practice ETT intubation during this scenario.
-If your organization does not have one, contact your local emergency medical services (EMS) provider to see whether it has an infant simulator available for use.
+Use an infant simulator with endotracheal tube (ETT) intubation capability to practice ETT intubation during this scenario.
+If your organization does not have one, contact your local emergency medical services (EMS) provider to see whether an infant simulator is available for use.
 Other options for securing an infant simulator include your organization's foundation society and healthcare/patient safety grants through state and federal programs.